 Thinking about moving your loved one into a care home is possibly one of the hardest, most distressing decisions you’ll ever have to make.
 At this point, you may be feeling a lot of emotions and just need time to come to terms with the decision.

 It’s very common to feel guilty, anxious, relieved or worried.
 It’s important not to be too hard on yourself as this a completely natural reaction.
 You need to remember, what you’re doing for your loved one is what’s best for them right now.
 Talk to our carers, your GP, family and friends for moral support, but what you may need most is time to adjust to this transition.

 Usually, people prefer to gradually introduce their loved one to a care home.
 Most of our care homes offer day care, respite or short-term stays.
 These options are great for giving you both a break.
 Respite can be anything from a few days to a few weeks.

-If your loved one is in the later stages of their illness, our long-term residential care will provide them with the personal and health care, comfort and companionship that could improve their quality of life.
+If your loved one is in the later stages of their illness, our long-term residential care will provide them with the personal care, comfort and companionship that could improve their quality of life.

 Our philosophy is person-centred care, which means we’ll get to know your loved one and find out their likes and dislikes so that we can provide individualised care and make them feel more at home.

 You can help our carers a lot.
 Your personal knowledge coupled with our care experience makes for a great team to provide the best care for your loved one.

 When your loved one moves to one of our care homes, bring along someone who knows them well.
 Also, let your loved one express their own views and feelings, even if they weren’t what you were expecting, and try not to contradict them.
 If necessary, you can share your personal understanding with our carers after the meeting or in a letter.